Icinga/icinga2/doc/06-distributed-monitoring.md

 Releases and new features may require you to upgrade master/satellite instances at once, this is highlighted in the [upgrading docs](16-upgrading-icinga-2.md#upgrading-icinga-2) if needed.
-One example is the CA proxy and on-demand signing feature available since v2.8 where all involved instances need this version to function properly.
+One example is the CA Proxy and on-demand signing feature available since v2.8 where all involved instances need this version to function properly.